-Cooler – A unit on the top of your GPU or graphics card that is used to keep the temperature of your major components i.e. GPU, VRAM and VRM down.
-A cooler can be active or passive but most of the graphics cards have active cooling that involves fan and heatsink.
+Cooler – A unit on the top of your GPU or graphics card that is used to keep the temperature of your major components i.e. GPU, VRAM, and VRM down.
+A cooler can be active or passive but most graphics cards have active cooling that involves a fan and heatsink.

-Heat Pipes – Some heatsinks comes with heatpipes that helps in better heat dissipation.
+Heat Pipes – Some heatsinks come with heatpipes that help in better heat dissipation.
 Copper heatpipes are best for heat dissipation.

-Water Cooled – These are graphics cards that cooled down by a liquid or water cooling solution.
-A water cooling solution consists of liquid, radiator, fan and a pump.
+Water Cooled – These are graphics cards that are cooled down by a liquid or water cooling solution.
+A water cooling solution consists of liquid, a radiator, fans, and a pump.

-RGB LED – Red Green Blue LEDs in graphics card.
+RGB LED – Red Green Blue LEDs in the graphics card.

 Got Any Queries?

-If you have any doubts or queries regarding graphics card or want to suggest something then you can reach me by leaving a comment below.
+If you have any doubts or queries regarding graphics cards or want to suggest something then you can reach me by leaving a comment below.

 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)